rsksmart/rif-notifier/README.md

 ### Start the application

-To run the RIF Notifier start a terminal in `rif-notifier` and run:

-First modify the ```config.json``` file to setup the rsk blockchain and database properties
+First modify the ```config.json``` file to setup the rsk blockchain and database properties.
+Note: the comments should be removed in the actual json.
 ```
 {
 	"serverport":"8080",  // server port to start the server on